Kotlin/kotlinx.coroutines/coroutines-guide.md

 -->

 This code works very slowly, because it does _fine-grained_ thread-confinement.
-Each individual increment switches from multi-threaded `CommonPool` context to the single-threaded context using [run] block.
+Each individual increment switches from multi-threaded `CommonPool` context to the single-threaded context using [withContext] block.

 ### Thread confinement coarse-grained